nicholaschenai/eureka_artifacts/README.md

 # Eureka artifacts
 Outputs of attempts to reproduce Eureka (Ma et. al. 2023).

-Currently done for the Ant, Humanoid, and FrankaCabinet tasks.
+Currently done for the Ant, Humanoid, and FrankaCabinet tasks as they beat human baseline by a wide margin in the paper, and are quite fast to train.
 (rest are WIP)

 ## Other links